 Scalar enables users to assemble media from multiple sources and juxtapose them with their own writing in a variety of ways, with minimal technical expertise required.

-The exhibition titled Yorkville and the Folk Revival in Toronto using the Scalar platform was created by undergraduate public history student Michael Primiani under the supervision of Stacy Allison-Cassin, the W.P.
+The exhibition titled Yorkville and the Folk Revival in Toronto using the Scalar platform was created by undergraduate public history student Michael Primiani under the supervision of Stacy Allison-Cassin, during her term as the W.P.
 Scott Chair in E-Librarianship.
 The project was featured in an article on the website for the Department of History.
 Viewers of the exhibition are encouraged to explore the Visualizations (click on the compass icon in the top navigation bar), and in particular, the “Connections” model for an appreciation of the networked complexity of the project.